 Gangubai Kathiawadi Teaser: Alia Bhatt Looks Captivating As Gangubai In Sanjay Leela Bhansali's Film

 The makers of Alia Bhatt-starrer Gangubai Kathiawadi have finally released the film's teaser.
-The one-minute thirty-second clip was released on the occasion of director Sanjay Leela Bhansali's birthday (February 24).
+The one-minute-thirty-seconds clip was released on the occasion of director Sanjay Leela Bhansali's birthday (February 24).
 Earlier today, the film's first poster was released along with the release date as July 30, 2021.

-Alia looks powerful while giving a few punchlines in the trailer including, "Gangu chand thi, aur chand hi rahegi."
+Alia looks powerful while mouthing a few punchlines in the trailer including, "Gangu chand thi, aur chand hi rahegi."
 Another scene shows her slapping and kicking men out on the streets.

-She can also be seen wearing white sarees with big red tikli and occasionally smoking.
-Gangubai in the film will be running for election and winning thanks to her power among her people.
+She can also be seen wearing white sarees with big red bindi and occasionally smoking.
+Gangubai in the film will be running for election and winning, thanks to her power among her people.
 Take a look at the teaser,

 Happy Birthday Sir..— Alia Bhatt (@aliaa08) February 24, 2021